Factored Classifier-Free Guidance: Experiments

 \section{Experiments}

 In this section, we demonstrate the benefits of the proposed approach across three public datasets.
-For each dataset, we train a diffusion model with the same architecture and training protocol, detailed in~\cref{appendix:implementation_details}.
-We compare our \methodabbr against the standard CFG baseline.
-In all results, settings labeled as $\omega = X$ correspond to standard classifier-free guidance (CFG) with a global guidance weight.
-In contrast, configurations denoted by $\omega_{\text{aff}} = X$, $\omega_{\text{inv}} = Y$ represent our proposed \methodabbr, where separate guidance weights are applied to the intervened and invariant attribute groups, respectively.
-Following \citet{melistas2024benchmarking,monteiro2023measuring}, we evaluate counterfactual quality using two metrics. \textbf{Effectiveness} ($\Delta$): Measured by a pretrained classifier as the change in AUROC for intervened attributes relative to $\omega = 1.0$ (no CFG).
-Higher $\Delta$ indicates stronger intervention effect; large $\Delta$ on invariant attributes indicates unintended amplification. \textbf{Reversibility}: Assesses how well counterfactuals can be reversed to the original image using inverse interventions.
-We report MAE and LPIPS; lower values indicate better identity preservation.
-See \cref{app:evaluatiing_cf} for details.
+For each dataset, we train a diffusion model with the same architecture and training protocol, detailed in \appref{appendix:implementation_details}.
+We first compare \methodabbr against the standard CFG baseline, and then further contextualize it against existing counterfactual generation methods, including HVAE, HVAE-soft, and SA-DCG.
+Unless otherwise specified, settings labeled as $\omega {=} X$ correspond to standard CFG with a global guidance weight.
+In contrast, configurations denoted by $\omega_{\text{aff}}{=}X$, $\omega_{\text{inv}}{=}Y$ represent the two-group \methodabbr, where separate guidance weights are applied to the intervened and invariant attribute groups, respectively.